Engines and Technical Art

 My individual contributions also focused on building and maintaining Animation BPs for all characters and creatures, utilizing a structure that was both flexible and sharable.
 Animations were exposed as variables for easy access by animators to create new locomotion sets as child AnimBPs, and I utilized stride and orientation warping rather than blendspaces to maintain better foot planting.
 I also set up IK foot snapping, foot syncing, curves for various features, and worked closely with animation and design to implement motion warping where needed.
 I also initiated and directed the construction of the animation pipeline from scratch.

-To better understand the scope and complexity of this project, you can view the work of some of our talented artists here:
+Due to the abrupt cancellation of this project I was not able to get many captures of my work.
+But to better understand the scope and complexity of this project, you can view the work of some of our talented artists here:

 Arman Abounourinejad, Environment Art